 There is no doubt that the summit of Mt.
 Everest is the highest point on the planet.
-Trekking to its base camp is still an adventure, and you shouldn’t miss experiencing this adventure.
+However, trekking to its base camp is still an adventure and you shouldn’t miss experiencing this adventure.
+Everest Base Camp trek is usually at the top of the bucket list for every adventurer.
 May is the best time to opt for the Everest Base Camp trek for many reasons.

 Table of Contents